dracos/rebrickable-lost-parts/README.md

 So I made this, which will add multiple things to your Lost Parts at once, remember where you’ve got to, and make the process a lot smoother.

-I don’t want you to give me your Rebrickable username/password, so it’s only self-install at present, I’m afraid.
+There is an online version at https://dracos.co.uk/made/rebrickable-lost-parts/ but if you do not want to provie your Rebrickable username/password, you can install this code yourself.

 ## Installation